arkennia/bg3modresources/docs/creating/guides/recoloring.md

 And yes, it will look vanilla at this stage.
 Now that you have everything set up, you can start changing colors on the basemap, and it will reflect in game.

+For the actual texturing, use GIMP with the dds plugin and make your edits on the basemap, and export it using the BC1/DXT5 compression, and generate mipmaps.
+In advanced set the filters to Kaiser.

 I changed the blade to black, as can be seen here, just to make it obvious:
 ![recolor](../../images/recoloring/recolor.png)